 Sidney’s father, Herbert Claxton, died August 1913, Hollesley, Suffolk.

 On the 5th October 1920, Mrs Mary A. Claxton, received her late son’s 1914-1915 Star.
 In August 1921, Mary received Sidney’s Victory & British War medals.
 She wrote ‘thank you’ on the form to acknowledge receiving the medals.

-Sidney is also remembered on ST. BARTHOLOMEW’S CHURCH WAR MEMORIAL, Ipswich.
+Sidney is also remembered on the war memorial at ST. BARTHOLOMEW’S CHURCH, Ipswich.